ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 The first treatment a person is given is called first-line therapy.
 If that treatment stops working, then a person receives second-line therapy.
 In some situations, third-line therapy may also be available.

 Adjuvant therapy is treatment that is given after the first treatment, which is usually surgery.
-Neoadjuvant therapy is treatment that is given before the primary treatment, such as chemotherapy before surgery.
+Neoadjuvant therapy is treatment that is given before the first treatment, such as chemotherapy before surgery.

-The treatment options your doctor recommends mainly depend on the stage of bladder cancer you have been diagnosed with.
-(See the Stages and Grades section for detailed descriptions of each stage.)
+The treatment options your doctor recommends mainly depend on the stage of bladder cancer (see the Stages and Grades section).
 However, the tumor’s size and grade may also affect the recommended treatment options.
 Talk with your doctor about the risks and benefits of all the available treatment options and when treatment should begin.

 Non-muscle-invasive bladder cancer

 People with low-grade, non-muscle-invasive bladder cancer rarely develop aggressive or metastatic bladder cancer.
 However, they are at risk for developing additional low-grade cancers throughout their life.
-This requires life-long checkups, called surveillance, using cystoscopy.
-For people who develop frequent recurrences, the urologist may recommend having intravesical chemotherapy to prevent more recurrent tumors from developing.
+This requires lifelong checkups, called surveillance, using cystoscopy.
+For people who develop frequent recurrences, the urologist may recommend intravesical immunotherapy or chemotherapy to prevent more recurrent tumors from developing.

 People with high-grade, non-muscle-invasive bladder cancer are at risk for developing recurrent tumors.
 Sometimes these tumors come back at a more advanced stage with a risk of developing metastatic bladder cancer.
 To prevent this from happening, the urologist may recommend removing the whole bladder (radical cystectomy), especially if the person is young and/or has large tumors or a number of tumors at the time of diagnosis.

 More often, people with high-grade, non-muscle-invasive bladder cancer receive intravesical immunotherapy using BCG after TURBT to prevent recurrence and the development of muscle-invasive disease.
 Before BCG treatment, these patients will need to have another TURBT to make sure that the cancer has not spread to the muscle.
-The first round of BCG treatment is given weekly for six weeks.
+The first round of BCG treatment is given every week for 6 weeks.
 After that, the doctor will perform a cystoscopy and sometimes a bladder biopsy (see the Diagnosis section) to see if the BCG has eliminated all of the cancer.
-If there is no evidence of cancer, the person will have maintenance therapy, which may be given once a week for three weeks or every six months, for three years, followed by lifelong surveillance.
-If recurrent tumors develop, the doctor may recommend having a cystectomy.
+If there is no evidence of cancer, the person will have maintenance therapy, which may be given once a week for 3 weeks or every 6 months, for 3 years.
+This will then be followed with lifelong surveillance.
+If recurrent tumors develop, the doctor may recommend a cystectomy.

 Muscle-invasive bladder cancer

-It is important to note that chemotherapy with one drug does not seem to help patients with locally advanced bladder cancer live longer, and some people may not be healthy enough to receive chemotherapy.
+It is important to note that chemotherapy with 1 drug alone or when cisplatin is used to replace other drugs, such as carboplatin, does not seem to help patients with locally advanced bladder cancer live longer, and some people may not be healthy enough to receive chemotherapy.
 Therefore, it is important for anyone who has been diagnosed with muscle-invasive bladder cancer to talk with a urologist and medical oncologist about their treatment options, including the risks and benefits of chemotherapy.

 Metastatic bladder cancer

-If bladder cancer has spread to another part of the body, it is called metastatic bladder cancer.
-Patients with this diagnosis are encouraged to talk with doctors, usually medical oncologists, who are experienced in treating this stage of cancer because there can be different opinions about the best treatment plan.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with the treatment plan chosen.
-This discussion may include clinical trials studying new treatments.
+If bladder cancer has spread to another part of the body, doctors call it metastatic bladder cancer.
+If this happens, it is a good idea to talk with doctors, usually medical oncologists, who have experience in treating it.
+Doctors can have different opinions about the best standard treatment plan.
+Also, clinical trials might be an option.
+Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Your health care team may recommend a combination of treatments to help manage the cancer.
+A combination of treatments may be used to help manage the cancer.
 There are no methods to permanently cure metastatic bladder cancer for most people.
 The goals of treatment are to slow the spread of cancer, shrink the tumor (called remission, see below), and extend life for as long as possible.
 Palliative care is also important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.